Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It is the IDEAL choice for those of us who love shooting and America.

-However, “Made in the USA” is an advertising callout that can be pretty confusing and sometimes even misleading for those who want to purchase USA-made products.
+However, I’ve found “Made in the USA” to be quite confusing and even misleading to those who want to purchase USA-made products.

 The Federal Trade Commission (FTC) has many variations of the label “Made in the USA,” which can mean a handful of different things about manufacturing.

-In this article, we will answer what “Made in the USA” means, its variants, and, of course, determine which rifle scopes from America are WORTH your purchase.
+In this article, I will answer what “Made in the USA” means, its variants, and, of course, determine which rifle scopes made in USA are WORTH it.

 Unpacking the “Made in the USA” Marketing

-Going by this principle, we assume that rifle scopes that have the label “Made in the USA” have been manufactured in America with components that are also from America.
+Going by this principle, I assume that rifle scopes that have the label “Made in the USA” have been manufactured in America with components that are also from America.

 In the USA optics industry, companies and manufacturers have a few ways to use the “Made in the USA” label to inform consumers about a product’s origins.

-They do so by modifying the label according to how and where the products were developed and assembled that is (or should be) per the FTC’s guidelines.
+They modify the label according to how and where the products were developed and assembled that is (or should be) per the FTC’s guidelines.

 Rifle scopes and other shooting accessories from the USA will have the following labels: